Chinese Peasants' and Workers' Democratic Party

-The Chinese Peasants' and Workers' Democratic Party (CPWDP) is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.
+The Chinese Peasants' and Workers' Democratic Party (CPWDP), also known as the Peasants' and Workers' Party/PWP, is one of the eight minor non-oppositional political parties in the People's Republic of China, officially termed "democratic parties," led by the Chinese Communist Party.

 The party was officially founded in the Shanghai French Concession on 9 August 1930 by left-wing members of the Kuomintang.
 It is mainly made up of members who mostly work in the fields of public health, medicine, and associated fields in science and technology.
 It is the fifth-ranking minor party in China.
 It currently has 60 seats in the National People's Congress, 5 seats in the NPC Standing Committee and 45 seats in the Chinese People's Political Consultative Conference.
 The current chairman of CPWDP is He Wei.